Click Fraud Definition

 The Operation: 1.7 million infected computers + spoofed 6,000+ premium domains (NYTimes, ESPN)

-Daily Revenue: $30M+ stolen from advertisers
+Total Fraudulent Revenue: an estimated $29M stolen from advertisers

 The Innovation: Shifted from data center IPs (Methbot) to residential proxies, bypassing traditional detection.